Sonnet 579

 And now she stands in tears upon the deck.

-Commute to life in chains without parole?
+Commute our pain to life without parole

 That every time your visage I may view,

-Dark memories return to hate cajole?
+Dark memories lash out to hate cajole?

 © Loubert S Suddaby.
 All Rights Reserved.